djdjz7/md2pdf/README.md

 ## Quick Start

 1. Install [Bun](https://bun.sh)
+2. Install dependencies with `bun install`
-2. Place markdown file in `{PROJECT ROOT}/md` directory, rename the file to `src.md`
+3. Place markdown file in `{PROJECT ROOT}/md` directory, rename the file to `src.md`
-3. Run `bun render`
+4. Run `bun render`
-4. You may also check the render result while you write with `bun dev`
+5. You may also check the render result while you write with `bun dev`

 ## Project Structure